mikeMC87/mtg-sealed-league/README.md

 **Q**: How do we determine our initial card pool?

 **A**: At the beginning of every set, on MTGA, there is a "Sealed" event available to play for 2000 gems.
-Everyone will simply enter that event to get their random pool of cards, and save those cards off to a Deck, which will then be used for gameplay.
-(I'll be walking through this when we start, if anyone is confused).
+Everyone will simply enter that event to get their random pool of cards, and save those cards off to a Deck ("Add to Decks" from the Sealed event), which will then be used for gameplay ("export" from the Deck menu).

 **Q**: How do we then add packs to our card pool with MTGA (every two weeks)?